massimo93/dabomase-italian-datetime-utils/docs/generated/Dabomase/ItalianDateTimeUtils/DateTimeHolidaysExtensions/methods/IsSaintFrancisOfAssisiDay.md

 bool

-True if given date is New Year's Day; otherwise, false.
+True if given date is Saint Francis of Assisi Day; otherwise, false.

 ___